openbmc/hiomapd/Documentation/mbox_protocol.md

 use.
 Mailbox interrupt enabling, masking and triggering is done using a pair of control registers, one accessible by the host the other by the BMC.
 Interrupts can also be raised per write to each data register, for BMC and host.
-Write tiggered interrupts are configured using two 8 bit registers where each bit represents a data register and if an interrupt should fire on write.
+Write triggered interrupts are configured using two 8 bit registers where each bit represents a data register and if an interrupt should fire on write.
 Two 8 bit registers are present to act as a mask for write triggered interrupts.